Fresh Citrus Salad with Orange Honey Vinaigrette

 Salads like this are too pretty to just toss in a bowl and have everything sink to the bottom.
 To showcase all stunning flavourful and colourful ingredients, I prefer arranging salads like this on a large plate, shallow bowl or platter.
 If you’re really ambitious, you could even make individual plates.

 Start with a layer of dark leafy greens tossed with red cabbage for an added punch of colour and nutrients.
-Then toss on the segmented oranges and then sprinkle on the remaining toppings finishing with the fresh herbs.
+Then toss on slices of oranges and sprinkle on the remaining toppings finishing with fresh herbs.

 And most important – don’t add the dressing until ready to serve.
 Better yet, serve the dressing on the side and let each guest add their own.
 This way, they’ll get to add as much or as little as they want and, if there’s any leftover salad, it will keep in the fridge.